json5/json5/README.md

 submit an issue to the [official specification repository](https://github.com/json5/json5-spec).

-To report bugs or request features regarding the JavaScript implentation of JSON5, please submit an issue to this repository.
+To report bugs or request features regarding the JavaScript implementation of JSON5, please submit an issue to this repository.

 ## License